 This is a video about racist lynching of Libyans under the new regime because of the colour of their skins.
+It is called LIBYA Analysis: The Racist Lie Of “Black African mercenaries” led To Brutality, Lynching, Death.

 In the ‘new’ post-NATO war Libya, Libyans, African migrant workers and almost everybody else, including United States ambassadors, have to fear for their lives.
 The new rulers of Libya are allies of the NATO governments.